 Tech Trek – Student STEM Camp

 Since 1998, each year our branch has awarded scholarships to girls attending middle school to a week-long STEM summer camp at Stanford, UC Davis or Sonoma State University.
-This year, we sent these eleven wonderful girls to Tech Trek camp at Sonoma State University in June.
+For the several past years, we’ve sent 12 girls to Tech Trek camp every year at Sonoma State University in June.

 For more information about this program, visit the Tech Trek page.